|

 About Mumbai City:

-coast along the Arabian Sea.
-Mumbai lies 1400 km west of the Indian
+Arabian Sea.
+Mumbai lies 1400 km west of the Indian capital, New

-capital, New Delhi.
+Delhi.
 It is also known as Manchester of India.
-Mumbai
+Mumbai boomed into a

-boomed into a textile city in the 19th Century.
-With the opening up of
+textile city in the 19th Century.
+With the opening up of the Suez

 assured.
 Now it is the second biggest city in the world.
 The Glamour